Pac23/CryptoCli/README.md

 ## CryptoPriceTracker

-This is a script to track prices of various cryptocurrencies and alert the user once the user defined maximum & minimum target is reached for that currency.
+This is a tool to track prices of various cryptocurrencies and alert the user once the user defined maximum & minimum target is reached for that currency.

 Cryptopricetracker.py helps users who deal in crypto and dont want to miss low and high's of the currencies.

-The script has no limit on the amount of currencies you can track.
+The tool has no limit on the amount of currencies you can track at any time.

 CryptoPriceTracker supports the [Following Currency Pairs](https://www.cryptonator.com/api/currencies)